Corbin-Rochelle/Design-Document/README.md

 - setStars(): This is a setter for the Stars of the item.
 - setReviews(): This is a setter for the Reviews of the item.

-All of these functions, except the constructor, are either getters or setters because the itme class is not going to be manipulating anything itself.
+All of these functions, except the constructor, are either getters or setters because the item class is not going to be manipulating anything itself.

 ---
 ### Class 2: User